whria78/can/README.md

 As for the dermatology public datasets, the Edinburgh dataset, Asan test dataset, SNU subset, ISIC editorial, Fitzpatric 17k, and DDI datasets are available and well-curated.
 Convolutional neural network (CNN) architecture is commonly used for vision research, but most CNN uses only low-resolution images between 224x224 and 500x500 pixels due to the limited size of GPU memory.
 For this reason, if the lesional area in a wide-field photograph were small, the characteristic features of the disease could not be identified in the resized photograph.
 Edinburgh, ASAN test, and SNU subset are the datasets made up of only lesions, but in other datasets, the lesion is needed to be specified in this way to improve the performance of CNNs.
 However, this process requires a huge amount of time and effort by dermatologists called ‘Data Slave’.

 Numerous skin images can be also found on the internet atlas sites and through search engines.
 But it is impossible for dermatologists to annotate the images at lesinal or intralesional level.
-In this project, we created a dataset of 5,000 images for melanoma and melanocytic nevus by crawling photographs on the Internet and annotating them by an algorithm (Model Dermatology).
+In this project, we created a dataset of 4,000 images for melanoma and melanocytic nevus by crawling photographs on the Internet and annotating them by an algorithm (Model Dermatology).
 Like the way of ImageNet, the dataset consists of labeled internet images.
 After that, vanilla CNNs had been trained using the created training dataset, and their performance was externally validated using public datasets such as Edinburgh and SNU datasets.

 ### How to use ###
 <pre><code>
 python3 download.py all.csv

+or

+python3 download.py
 </code></pre>

 ### Malignant melanoma ###